 This is another point that just cannot be emphasized enough!
 If you have the incorrect mix ratio or a mix that is not thoroughly blended you WILL get failures.
 When mixing you MUST do the following…

 - Never approximate, guess, use the EXACT correct ratios...
 R.T.I.

 - Never “hand mix” always use an electric mixer and the correct mixing paddle.

-- Again, don’t get in a hurry, if the directions say “mix for 5 minutes”... mix for 5 minutes.
+- Again, don’t rush!
+If the directions say “mix for 5 minutes”... mix for 5 minutes.

 - Have a dedicated mix station and a dedicated mixer.

-- Never pour mixed material out of the mixing container onto the floor, always transfer material form the mixing container into a clean bucket to deliver to the floor.
-(This avoids the possibility of inadvertently applying a portion of unmixed material to the floor) Buckets are cheap! especially compared to replacing a epoxy floor.
+- Never pour mixed material out of the mixing container onto the floor.
+Always transfer material from the mixing container into a clean bucket to deliver to the floor.
+This avoids the possibility of inadvertently applying a portion of unmixed material to the floor.
+Buckets are cheap!
+Especially compared to replacing an epoxy floor.

-If you place a 2,000 square foot floor and you have a one square foot section that was not mixed properly, it's sticky and wont cure or harden…what’s the fix? the fix is remove 2,000 square feet of beautiful epoxy flooring, with your diamond grinder and start over! this is really depressing and costly.
+Here's why...
+If you place a 2,000 square foot floor and you have a one square foot section that was not mixed properly, it's sticky and won't cure or harden, what’s the fix?
+The fix is to remove 2,000 square feet of beautiful epoxy flooring, with your diamond grinder and start over!
+This is really depressing and costly.

 Don’t shoot from the hip, use the correct ratios and mix correctly… R.T.I….